CodeShayk/FeatureOne/README.md

 ```
 ### Step 4.
 Bootstrap Initialialization
 In bootstrap code, initialize the `Features` class with dependencies as shown below.

 i.
 With `storage provider` implementation.
 ```
    var storageProvider = new SQlStorageProviderImpl();
    Features.Initialize(() => new Features(new FeatureStore(storageProvider)));
 ```

 ii.
-With `storage provider` and `logger` implementation.
+With `storage provider` and `logger` implementations.
 ```
    var logger = new CustomLoggerImpl();
    var storageProvider = new SQlStorageProviderImpl();